What’s at Stake

 When considering the suspension request, BLM found that the leases were sold in violation of the National Environmental Policy Act.
 Moreover, while most of the leases lie in Forest Service roadless areas, they lack any express stipulations protecting these pristine lands.

 Allowing the leases to expire would have corrected the errors the agency made when issuing them in 2003.
-Instead, by extending the leases until April 2014, BLM has decided to keep the leases alive—and extend the threat of drilling—for another year.
+Instead, by extending the leases, BLM has decided to keep the leases alive—and extend the threat of drilling—for another three years.
 Wilderness Workshop is now asking the BLM Colorado State Director to overturn the suspensions so that the leases will expire.